LLeimenstoll/TailCausalityTests/README.md

 This repository contains three main applications of the causal tail tests, each based on external data sources.
 The code in this repository does **not** redistribute the raw data.
 Instead, we provide scripts to download (where possible) or describe how to obtain the data, and to reproduce the preprocessing steps.

-### 1. Precipitation and train delays in Switzerland
+### 1. Precipitation and Train Delays in Switzerland

 - **Train departure times**
   Open public transport data from: